twilio-labs/plugin-flex-outbound-dialpad/README.md

 8. cd back to the root folder and run `npm start` to run locally or `npm run-script build` and deploy the generated ./build/plugin-outbound-dialing-with-conference.js to [twilio assests](https://www.twilio.com/console/assets/public) to include plugin with hosted Flex

-# Important Notes
+## Important Notes
-The plugin assumes an activity of "Busy" or "Offline" is configured for making the worker automatically unavailable, and it assumes activities "Idle" or "Available" are configured for automatically going available, if these are not worker activity states that are available, you can either add them or update the code to change to a different state.
+The plugin assumes an activity of "Outbound Calls" or "Offline" is configured for making the worker automatically unavailable, if these are not worker activity states that are available, you can either add them or update the code to change to a different state.

-This plugin is not compatible with the dialpad plugin that is listed as an "Experimental feature" - the expiremental feature must be turned off.
+This plugin is not compatible with the dialpad plugin that is listed as an "Experimental feature" - the expiremental feature or more recently, the "Pre Release" feature must be turned off.

 If you place a "phone" attribute on the worker and assign it a twilio or verified number, the call will be placed from that number instead of the default number.

+This solution doesnt support and is not suitable for direct agent to agent dialing.

+Since the call is routed to the agent only after the call is answered, there can be a perceived delay, typically less than a second, of the agent and the customer connecting on the conference.

 # Changelog

-v1.2 - converted plugin to use Twilio functions and sync maps to manage state.
+v1.2 - converted plugin to use Twilio functions and sync docs to manage state.
 Also merged in external transfer features.

 v1.1 - added ringtone when dialing, DTMF tones while on a call and better state management.